kmlefran/aiida-aimall/paper.md

 # Features
 `aiida-aimall` contains many different classes from `aiida` tailored to ensure ease of use of AIMAll calculations.
 Numerous features provided by `aiida-aimall` are described in full on the [documentation webpage hosted on ReadTheDocs](https://aiida-aimall.readthedocs.io/en/latest/).
 A brief description of main features is provided here.
+For each of the types of workflows and calculations that follow, the inputs, outputs, and all processes (such as `calcfunctions` or `CalcJobs`) that occured in generating the results are added to a database to provide a record of the full calculation history and ensure reproducibility.

 ## Running Simple AIMAll Calculations